ROCm/rocm-install-on-linux/docs/how-to/native-install/package-manager-integration.rst

 Components of ROCm programming models
 ============================================================

-The table below demonstrates the high-level layered architecture of ROCm programming models and their meta-packages.
+The figure below demonstrates the high-level layered architecture of ROCm programming models and their meta-packages.
 All meta-packages are a combination of required packages and libraries.

 .. image:: ../../data/install/linux/linux003.png